kubernetes/community/contributors/guide/github-workflow.md

 Once you've received review and approval, your commits are squashed, your PR is ready for merging.

-Merging happens automatically when a Reviewer or Approver approves the PR.
-If you haven't squashed your commits, they may ask you to do so before approving a PR. .
+Merging happens automatically after both a  Reviewer and Approver have approved the PR.
+If you haven't squashed your commits, they may ask you to do so before approving a PR.

 ### Reverting a commit